davidhousedev/learn-you-some-lua/units/03-Scope.md

 ### Function scope

 Most every programming language implements the concept of "scope"s.
-Consider the following description of scopes, curtousy of Chat GPT:
+Consider the following description of scopes, courteously of Chat GPT:

 ```
 In programming, "scope" refers to where you can use and access different parts of your code.
 It's like having different rooms in a house, where each room has its own set of things you can use.